xsynaptic/synaptic-lightroom-presets/readme.md

-# SYNAPTIC LIGHTROOM PRESETS 0.11
+# ASLR PRESETS 0.2

-This is a collection of presets for Adobe Lightroom that I regularly use in my post-processing workflow.
+This is a collection of presets for Adobe Lightroom 4+ that I regularly use in my post-processing workflow.
+I have included my old presets for Adobe Lightroom 3 but no longer support them.

 ## INSTALLATION